Currents in the dilute $O(n=1)$ model: Construction of the open boundary -matrix from the closed boundary -matrix via insertion of a rapidity line

 In this section, we show the construction of the open boundary $K$-matrix weights from the closed boundary case, by the well known method of insertion of a line.
-The main advantage of this description of the open boundary $K$-matrix, that we can extend the symmetry arguments to the boundary rapidities, and also using the fusion equation, we can deduce the boundary fusion equation immediately. \\

-The closed boundary $K$-matrix consist two elements, with identical weights, and satisfies the reflection equation:
+The main advantage of this description of the open boundary $K$-matrix, that for certain quantities we can extend the symmetry arguments to the boundary rapidities, and also using the fusion equation, we get the boundary fusion equation as a corollary. \\ The closed left boundary $K$-matrix consist two elements, with identical weights, and satisfies the reflection equation:

-The idea of the insertion of a line is as in Fig.~\ref{fig:InsertionOfLine} \footnote{In this figure --for convenience-- we use different style, then in the previous equation.
-Straight lines represent the rapidity-lines, a crossing of two rapidity lines is an $R$-matrix, a cusp in a line is an $K$-matrix.}.
-You multiply the reflection equation from the right with a column of four $R$-matrices, and by the means of the Yang-Baxter equation, you move the $R$-matrices inside (Fig.~\ref{fig:InsertionOfLine}, (b)).
-In this configuration you can regard the $KRR$ blocks, as the elements of the new $K$-matrix, and the weight of the new $K$-matrix is equal to the sum of the weights of the corresponding $KRR$ blocks (Fig.~\ref{fig:KRRblock}).
+The idea of the insertion of a line is as in Fig.~\ref{fig:InsertionOfLine}.
+Multiply the closed boundary reflection equation from the right with a column of four $R$-matrices (Fig.~\ref{fig:InsertionOfLine}, (a)), and by the means of the Yang-Baxter equation, move the $R$-matrices inside (Fig.~\ref{fig:InsertionOfLine}, (b)).
+In this configuration the $KRR$ blocks can be regarded as the elements of the new $K$-matrix, and the weight of the new $K$-matrix is equal to the sum of the weights of the corresponding $KRR$ blocks (Fig.~\ref{fig:KRRblock}).

 Our aim is to follow this procedure to create the open boundary (left) $K$-matrix.
-(The procedure is the same for the right boundary.)
-Since we want to create \emph{independent} weights, and the possible $KRR$ configurations depend on if a line or an empty site is entering on the top of the top $R$-matrix, we can elaborate our procedure.
-For every open boundary $K$-matrix element, we want to have two groups of $KRR$ configurations, one with an entering line on the top, one without, and we expect the sum of these weights to be equal, in order to produce independent open $K$-matrix weights (Figure is needed).
-Since we expect the right sides of the two $R$-matrix to be the top and bottom half of the open boundary $K$-matrix, the occupancy on the left and on the top already defines the six groups associated with the empty, the top, and the bottom type $K$-matrix.
-(First three row of the table.) \\
+(The procedure is the same for the right boundary.) \\ Since we want to create \emph{independent} weights, and the possible $KRR$ configurations depend on if a path or an empty site enters on the top of the top $R$-matrix, we can elaborate our procedure.
+For every open boundary $K$-matrix element, we want to have two groups of $KRR$ configurations, one with an entering path on the top, one without.
+We expect the sum of these weights to be equal, in order to produce independent open $K$-matrix weights. \\ Since we expect the right sides of the two $R$-matrices to be the top and bottom half of the open boundary $K$-matrix, the occupancy on the left and on the top already defines the six groups associated with the empty, the top, and the bottom type $K$-matrix.
+(First three row of Table~\ref{tab:KRRgrouping}.) \\